giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

-Model of Organization – To Be
+Model of Organization â€“ To Be